 This is now my go-to recipe to make some sweet in a jiffy.
 And I love how a couple of variations can bring up a new flavor all together!
 If you are looking for more sweet options, try this Bombay Ice Halva, Instant Ricotta Rasmalai, Lonavala's Chocolate Walnut Fudge or The BEST Instant Jalebi!

 Ghee/ Unsalted Butter 3-4 tablespoon (room temperature)

 In a small bowl heat the milk for 30 seconds in the microwave.
 Add saffron strands and set aside.

-In a bigger bowl add milk powder, condensed milk and 3 tbsp ghee or unsalted butter.
+In a bigger bowl add milk powder, condensed milk and 3 tablespoon ghee or unsalted butter.
 Mix well and microwave for 1 minute.
 Remove, mix and repeat 4 more times.

-If it looks too dry, add 1/2 tbsp ghee or unsalted butter.
+If it looks too dry, add ½ tablespoon ghee or unsalted butter.
 Also add the saffron infused milk and cardamom powder.
 Mix well.

 Microwave for another minute.
 By then all the ingredients should come together and the mixture should leave the sides of the bowl.
 If not, microwave for one more minute.
 In all, I needed 5 minutes to make it.
 It will depend on the power of the microwave so be careful.

 Remove the mixture from the microwave and let it rest for 10 minutes, till you can handle it with bare hands.

 Apply a little ghee or butter on the palms and take a tablespoon of the mixture.
 Roll into a ball and flatten it.
 Press your thumb in the centre and place diced pistachios.